grnhse/omniauth-greenhouse/README.md

 ## Usage

-**IMPORTANT CHANGE: Due to updates made to omniauth-oauth2 gem, we've had to specify $'omniauth-oauth2', '~> 1.3.1' in our Gemfile.
+**IMPORTANT CHANGE: Due to updates made to omniauth-oauth2 gem, you must  specify $'omniauth-oauth2', '~> 1.3.1' in your Gemfile.
 Be aware this may affect other dependencies**

 It's easy to integrate with Greenhouse using the OmniAuth gem.